-The Bunong ("From the Nong people") are friendly and trusting and will welcome you warmly.
+Favorite thing: The Bunong ("From the Nong people") are friendly and trusting and will welcome you warmly.
 They are a beautiful and graceful people and do not need your (or anyone else's charity), only fairness, justice and their traditional resources.
 Breaking out of the cycle of illiteracy and poverty requires a jump start in terms of education and health, but also adequate representation.
 I am delighted that a very small group of very fortunate Bunong young adults form a kind of 'think tank' in Phnom Penh.
 Your starting point for getting to know the Bunong would be via Refugees International or the World Conservation Society, both of whom are actively helping and advising Bunong communities in Cambodia.

 If you are travelling off the beaten track in Mondolkiri, do take guiding principles of eco-tourism and responsble tourism extremely seriously: just one group of uninformed, ignorant foreigners can cause upsets to their lifestyles and livelihoods.

-The Bunong people are indigenous to Mondolkiri and Rattnakiri provinces, living rural lives in and especially at the edges of the unspoilt upland forests.
+Favorite thing: The Bunong people are indigenous to Mondolkiri and Rattnakiri provinces, living rural lives in and especially at the edges of the unspoilt upland forests.
 Although forming the majority of the population in Mondolkiri, they remain marginalised and vulnerable, increasingly exploited by migrants pushing into the lower density upland areas from the overcrowded Cambodia lowlands.
 It's a tough situation as the incoming Khmers are also poor and often desperate, but have a better understanding of commerce and trade.
 The Bunong have been practicing a careful form of swidden agriculture for many centuries, burning chamkars - dry plantation fields - at the edge of the forests; the newcomers, however, need to burn down primary and secondary forest to create land for farming.
 The Khmers tend also to grow a much higher proportion of cash crops, requiring that much more land.
 The Bunong chamkars are left fallow after a few years and then reused in a decade or more, using the forests for hunting, resin tapping and for collecting wild vegetables.